tidyverse/tidyverse.org/content/blog/duckplyr-1-0-0/index.md

 * [x] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

-We're very chuffed to announce the release of [duckplyr](https://duckplyr.tidyverse.org) 1.0.0, a package powered by [DuckDB](https://duckdb.org/).
+We're very chuffed to announce the release of [duckplyr](https://duckplyr.tidyverse.org) 1.0.0.
+This is a new dplyr backend powered by [DuckDB](https://duckdb.org/), a fast in-memory analytical database system[^1].
 It joins the rank of dplyr backends together with [dtplyr](https://dtplyr.tidyverse.org) and [dbplyr](https://dbplyr.tidyverse.org).
 You can use it instead of dplyr for data small or large.

 <!-- FIXME: